What Truly Matters in Trajectory Prediction for Autonomous Driving?: Abstract

 \section{Abstract}

-In the autonomous driving system, trajectory prediction plays a vital role in ensuring safety and facilitating smooth navigation.
-However, we observe a substantial discrepancy between the accuracy of predictors on fixed datasets and their driving performance when used in downstream tasks.
-This discrepancy arises from two overlooked factors in the current evaluation protocols of trajectory prediction: \indexing{1} the dynamics gap between the dataset and real driving scenario; and \indexing{2} the computational efficiency of predictors.
-In real-world scenarios, prediction algorithms influence the behavior of autonomous vehicles, which, in turn, alter the behaviors of other agents on the road.
-This interaction results in predictor-specific dynamics that directly impact prediction results.
-As other agents' responses are predetermined on datasets, a significant dynamics gap arises between evaluations conducted on fixed datasets and actual driving scenarios.
-Furthermore, focusing solely on accuracy fails to address the demand for computational efficiency, which is critical for the real-time response required by the autonomous driving system.
-Therefore, in this paper, we demonstrate that an interactive, task-driven evaluation approach for trajectory prediction is crucial to reflect its efficacy for autonomous driving.
+Trajectory prediction plays a vital role in the performance of autonomous driving systems, and prediction accuracy, such as average displacement error (ADE) or final displacement error (FDE), is widely used as a performance metric.
+However, a significant disparity exists between the accuracy of predictors on fixed datasets and driving performance when the predictors are used downstream for vehicle control, because of a \textit{dynamics gap}.
+In the real world, the prediction algorithm influences the behavior of the ego vehicle, which, in turn, influences the behaviors of other vehicles nearby.
+This interaction results in predictor-specific dynamics that directly impacts prediction results.
+In fixed datasets, since other vehicles' responses are predetermined, this interaction effect is lost, leading to a significant dynamics gap.
+This paper studies the overlooked significance of this dynamics gap.
+We also examine several other factors contributing to the disparity between prediction performance and driving performance.
+The findings highlight the trade-off between the predictor's computational efficiency and prediction accuracy in determining real-world driving performance.
+In summary, an \textit{interactive}, \textit{task-driven} evaluation protocol for trajectory prediction is crucial to capture its effectiveness for autonomous driving.
+Source code along with experimental settings is available \href{https://whatmatters23.github.io/}{online}.